UBC-OpenRobotics/SpeechRecognition/README.md

 # SpeechRecognition
-OpenRobotics development for RoboCup @ Home Education SPeech recognition and synthesis tasks
+OpenRobotics development for RoboCup @ Home Education Speech recognition and Synthesis tasks

 ## Setting up the Workspace
 SpeechRecognition is not a workspace, it is a package, so it requires a workspace.